Balabac, Palawan: American era

 During this period, Balabac became a port of entry and a branch of the Bureau of Customs was established.
 In 1907, Balabac was converted into a municipal district, electing its first ever municipal president.
 It was in this same year that a school was also established.
 During the American period there were clashes between the Philippine Constabulary and the civilians.

 World War II

 In 1942, the Imperial Japanese Army occupied Balabac, using vacated private buildings school buildings and emergency hospitals as their barracks and quarters.
 At first they were good to the people, opening schools and teaching Nihongo.
 They also organized the Kalibapi and the Neighborhood Association to keep things under control.
 But in the later part of the war, things became unpleasant as guerrilla activity in the island increased.
 The Bolo Battalion of the guerrilla army was formed against the Japanese.

-American forces began bombing Japanese transports inside the bay.
-When the Imperial Japanese Army finally left by 1945, they left some of their equipment in the town.
-Forces of the Imperial Japanese Navy then arrived on Balabac using a motorboat, only to be killed by forces of the Bolo Battalion.
+During World War II, American forces bombed Japanese transport vessels within the bay.
+By 1945, when the Imperial Japanese Army withdrew from the area, they left behind some of their equipment.
+Subsequently, forces of the Imperial Japanese Navy arrived in Balabac by motorboat but were reportedly killed by members of the Bolo Battalion.